Cashews

 -

-in pastries and desserts.
+Pastries and desserts.

-How to soak cashew?
+How to soak cashews?

-Classic soaking (best for creamy dishes)
+Slow soaking (best for creamy dishes)

 -